gperrin01/ga_proj4_what3games/client/notes.md

 Learning about JS-cookies to manage auth_token and tell devise it is safe  (explain better!!)
 Tweaking Rspec so that it can simulate a Devise login!

+the power of TDD when building complex methods
+  - not sure about what will happen in the code
+  - tbh not sure about functionality you want

 *******
 QUESTIONS
 *******